Services

 Apply a petroleum-free formulation designed to clean, smooth, and polish all frets.
 Improve playability and string life.
 Removes oxidation.

-Clean and polish the fretboard.
+• Clean and polish the frets

 Acoustic Guitar $40.00